Conference Information

 3400 E Sky Harbor Blvd, Phoenix, AZ 85034

-Meals - Pre-Conference Workshops and Conference include snacks and lunch
+Meals - Pre-Conference Workshops and Conference include snacks, lunch, and Thursday dinner

 Registration Fees - Fees are for pre-conference workshops and conference only.
 Lodging and Airfare are separate and the responsibility of the registrant